hiteshhedwig/visual_odo_max/Readme.md

 ### Disclaimer :

-I am starting this repo because to go through all the basics once more and fill the loop holes in my knowledge.
-I have several years of experience in Computer Vision and Deep Learning.
-But i have not documented notes to review.
-This is the repo to exactly address that.
-In the process to help people who are interested in building up the basics.
+I am starting this repo to revisit all the basics and fill in the gaps in my knowledge.
+I have several years of experience in Computer Vision and Deep Learning, but I haven't documented any notes for review.
+This repo is designed to address that exact issue.
+In the process, I aim to help people who are interested in building a strong foundation in the basics.

 1. Foundational Knowledge :